 On average, pigeons live 3-5 years in the wild.
 Domesticated pigeons have been known to live up to 15 years.
 The pigeon’s lifespan is dependent on several factors that include natural predators and interference from humans.

-Pigeons are generally preyed upon by the peregrine falcon and at times, the sparrowhawk.
-However, pigeons don’t have many other natural predators.
+Pigeons are preyed upon by animals that include the peregrine falcon and at times, the sparrowhawk.
 Humans have also topped the list of natural predators as they have threatened the pigeons’ natural habitat.

 The Pigeon Life Cycle Explained